 Cash Flow Statement: Profit on paper does not always equal cash in the bank.
 This statement tracks actual cash inflows and outflows, which is critical when you are managing payroll, quarterly tax payments, and equipment purchases in the same month.
 Negative cash flow during otherwise profitable months is a common surprise for route owners who skip this report.

-Maintaining all three consistently—not just at tax time—gives you a complete picture of business health and puts you in a strong negotiating position when approaching lenders or sellers of additional routes.
+Energy expenses belong in the same reporting stack, not as an afterthought.
+When electricity rates rise, even modestly, they can affect shop operations, charging equipment, and any powered tools you use to keep the route moving.
+That is why maintaining all three statements consistently—not just at tax time—gives you a complete picture of business health and puts you in a strong negotiating position when approaching lenders or sellers of additional routes.

 Key Metrics to Track in Taylor County's Market